ELETTRA-SincrotroneTrieste/cumbia-libs/qumbia-apps/cumbia-run/README.md

 - none of those files contains lines starting with either *args* or *[test]*

 the binary is run with no arguments

+# Notes

+## Application binary suffix

+### Note
+A prerequisite is that an application has only one binary name at a time.
+Application *foo* shall only have either *foo-gui* or *foo* as binary at the same time.
+If the binary name changes from *foo-gui* to *foo-bin*, *foo-bin* will take over the previous name.